Hunger Crisis Appeal

 Today, millions of children are facing the worst hunger crisis that the world has seen in decades.

 Forty-five million people are close to starvation right now – facing famine or famine-like conditions – with children and women hit the hardest.
 Twenty-six million children under 5 are suffering from wasting, which is the most visible and life-threatening form of malnutrition.

 Unless action is taken now, more lives will be lost and the devastating effects on the lives of children, especially girls, today will be felt for decades to come.

 The reasons for hunger and food insecurity are many and vary from country to country, but generally, it is a result of conflict, poverty, economic shocks such as hyperinflation and rising commodity prices and environmental shocks such as flooding or drought.

-Conflict is the biggest cause of hunger globally, and is responsible for the largest share of people facing acute food insecurity - 65%.
+Conflict is the biggest cause of hunger globally, and is responsible for 65% of the people facing acute food insecurity.
 From Mali to Syria to Mozambique, protracted fighting destroys livelihoods and forces families to flee their homes, leaving countless children, including girls, facing hunger.
 It also makes it extremely difficult and dangerous for humanitarian organisations to reach communities in need.

 It is estimated that over 14 million people in the Central Sahel countries of Mali, Burkina Faso and Niger are in need of urgent humanitarian assistance.

 Climate change has contributed to food insecurity by changing weather patterns such as rainfall, increased climatic shocks such as hurricanes, cyclones, floods and droughts which all have an impact on harvests.
 Climate change has also increased the prevalence of crop pests such as locusts, which damage and destroy harvests.